JTGamber89/nfl_elo_ratings/README.md

 ## Acknowledgments

-I could not have begun this project without the teaching and encouragement from my professor, Dr. Joe Yurko at the University of Pittsburgh
+I could not have begun this project without the teaching and encouragement from my professor, Dr. Joe Yurko at the University of Pittsburgh, and I would like to thank him for his time and attention during my graduate work and for inspiring my interest in sports data science.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>